Show Dates and Hours

 How much do tickets cost?

-Tickets are $15 for adults and $8 for children ages 6-12.
+Tickets are $15 for adults and $9 for children ages 6-12.
 Children under 6 are FREE!
-On Thursday is Military Day – FREE admission for active and retired military personnel and veterans (with appropriate military ID).
+There is also a combo ticket available for $49.99 which allows access to both the Denver Auto Show and Elitch Gardens.
+Thursday is Military Day – FREE admission for active and retired military personnel and veterans (with appropriate military ID).
 Thursday is also Senior Day – $8 admission for all guests 65 and over (ID required).